maxwellsquared/maxwellsquared/README.md

 *Summer 2K23 Update:*
 I've been spending most of my free time building a 3D game in C# and Unity, hence the lack of commit history lately.
-I've just added version control and a repo on here--mostly so I can get those good green squares.

 - 👋 Hi, I’m Max!
 - 👀 I’m interested in VR/AR, AI, accessibility, music/sound design, and games